rdkcmf/rdk-aamp/AAMP-UVE-API.md

 ### setVideoBitrate( bitrate )
 - Supported UVE version 0.7 and above.
 - Note : This will disable ABR functionality and lock the player to a single profile for the bitrate passed.
-To enable the ABR , call the API with 0.
+To enable the ABR, call the API with 0.

 |Name|Type|Description|
 |----|----|-----------|
 |bitrate|Number|To disable ABR and lock playback to single profile bitrate. |

+---

+### getAudioBitrates()
+- Return array of all audio bitrates advertised in manifest.
+Note that this is read-only informative list.
+We do not yet expose method to force selection of specific audio tracks that differ only by bitrate.

 ---